Micronesia - Things to Do in Micronesia in October

 Charter captains offer shoulder-season rates through October, and scattered storms deliver dramatic sailing between islands with rainbows that linger for an hour.
 The route from Guam to Palau via Yap takes seven to ten days with stops at uninhabited cays where you might be the first visitors since the last squall.
 The wet season drapes the islands in lush green instead of dry brown hills.

-Booking Tip: Yacht charters sail from Guam and Palau—October availability is solid, but captains need slack for weather delays.
+Booking Tip: Yacht charters sail from Guam and Palau, October availability is solid.
+But captains need slack for weather delays.
 Book two to three weeks ahead and confirm cancellation policies since storms can scrub entire trips.

 October Events & Festivals